toabctl/jiracli/README.rst

 To get informed if something changed on an issue, there are watchers.
 The following commands add and remove a watch::

-  ./jiracli --watch-add PROJECT-1234
+  ./jiracli --issue-watch-add PROJECT-1234
-  ./jiracli --watch-remove PROJECT-1234
+  ./jiracli --issue-watch-remove PROJECT-1234

 Example: Add and remove labels
 ------------------------------